 - Finally, I UGLY LAUGHED all throughout this movie.
 I felt it deep in me.
 The little moments of insecurity that sometimes remind you of how hard you work not to feel empty.
 The value of friends.
 I was reminded of just how much self-acceptance is a rocky, rewarding, and never-ending journey.
 Gotta work at being the you you want!

 I love alternative humor and lately the universe has been sending a bunch of really powerful non-traditional roles played by actresses that’s aren’t quite so mainstream.
 They’re older, and not what others may consider classically beautiful.
 More importantly, they play characters that push social commentary, have internal struggles, and are genuinely working to be better people.
 They have more than just man troubles, and aren’t encumbered with need to be bashful, comedically awkward, or cutely quirky.
 (I’m talking about you Zoe Deschanel!)

 Unbreakable Kimmy Schmidt

 Here’s what bums me out.
 That they’re aren’t more women of color in roles like this.
-Perhaps we’re too busy unpacking colonialism, defending the idea that Black Lives Matter, or bathing our children with bottled water.
+Perhaps we’re too busy unpacking colonialism, defending the idea that Black Lives do in fact Matter, or bathing our children with bottled water.
 Maybe we’re not journeying to discover ourselves because our roles were written for us hundreds of years before were were born.
 Maybe they’re waiting for me to write their voices.

 … To a dark (skinned) place